ctu-vras/visuo-haptic-shape-completion/README.md

  <img src="figs/tacr.png" width=10%>
 </p>

 We also thank Jan Behrens for contributions to the simulation environment through the following repositories: [MuJoCo-ROS](https://github.com/JKBehrens/mujoco-ros) and [Kinova_Mujoco](https://github.com/JKBehrens/kinova_mujoco).
+Last but not least, we thank [Robotology community](https://github.com/robotology) for help the with Docker image.